gitdckap/QATouchAPIDemo/README.md

 To Obtain api-token follow the steps below Go to User->Edit profile Under General settings, Click 'Generate API Key' to generate the API key.

+API Key generation is available under Email Notification Settings

-(Note: QA Touch API is a Premium feature only for paid users)
+(Note: QA Touch API is a Premium feature only for Professional and Enterprise users)

 ## Information